 Clydesdale goal saved his side from a heavier defeat.
 Hampden Park

 Queen’s Park received yet another home draw in the fourth round of the Scottish Cup.
 Following two postponements due to bad weather, the tie against Dumbreck was played on Saturday 18 December.
 The game proved tougher than expected but Queen’s ran out 2-0 winners.
-Jamie Weir got the first goal, with the second coming from a maul after a free kick was given for handling two yards from goal.
+Jimmy Weir got the first goal in 10 minutes, with the second coming from a maul after a free kick was given for handling two yards from goal.
 The Scotsman reported - "Some splendid play was shown on both sides despite the unfavourable condition of the ground."

 On Christmas Day, Queen’s Park beat Clydesdale 1-0 at Kinning Park, with a goal from David McGill.

 On Saturday 8 January 1876, the country’s two leading sides, Queen’s Park and Vale of Leven, met at

 in the fifth round, or semi-final, of the Scottish Cup.
 The match had been eagerly awaited and the